crypto101/book/stream-ciphers.rst

 #.
 A *padding oracle*: a function that takes ciphertexts and tells the
    attacker if the padding was correct

-As with the ECB encryption oracle, the availability of a padding oracle may sound like a very unrealistic assumption.
+As with the ECB :term:`encryption oracle`, the availability of a padding oracle may sound like a very unrealistic assumption.
 The massive impact of this attack proves otherwise.
 For a long time, most systems did not even attempt to hide if the padding was valid or not.
 This attack remained